ratszz/Task_4_Global-terrorism-data-analysis/README.md

 ●	As a security/defense analyst, try to ﬁnd out the hot zone of terrorism.
 ●	What all security issues and insights you can derive by EDA?

-This dataset contains a lot of features, so you can use the codebook to derive meaning out of those feature names
+This dataset contains a lot of features, so you can use the codebook to derive meaning out of those feature names.
+You can download the codebook from this repository.